Understanding Child Custody and DUI’s in Colorado

 Emergency action would certainly be warranted if that parent got the DUI with the child, or children, in the car.
 Generally, that parent is also going to be charged with child abuse.

-By driving while intoxicated with children in the car, the offending parent has clearly put them in harms way in a physical danger sense.
-Absent some sort of full proof assurance that it won’t happen again or an agreement to stop parenting time, the filing of a motion to restrict parenting time pursuant to C.R.S.
-14-10-129.4 is the best available remedy to ensure the children’s safety in an immediate sense.
+By driving while intoxicated with children in the car, the offending parent has clearly placed them in physical danger.
+Unless there is a foolproof assurance that this behavior will not happen again, or an agreement to temporarily suspend parenting time, filing a motion to restrict parenting time under C.R.S.
+14-10-129.4 is the most effective way to ensure the children’s immediate safety.

 With the filing of the motion to restrict parenting time, all visitation ceases until there is a court hearing, which must occur 14 days from the date the motion is filed.
 At the hearing, the court will need to determine the severity of the problem and whether the kids are in “imminent danger” such that a restriction of time will need to continue.